reymon359/gatsby-personal-site/content/posts/what-is-psychological-first-aid-and-how-to-apply-it/index.md

 ---

 Just as there is the **Physical First Aid** technique that we all have seen or heard about, there is also a _psychological_ one not so well known.
 It could be said that it is just **as important as the first one.** As a way to introduce this topic and without going deeper into it a simple comparison could be that _unlike Physical First Aid, in the psychological one, you don't wait for an ambulance to arrive._

+For this reading, I structured the content in a basic _problem-solving_ way based on the principle of the [Five Ws.](https://en.wikipedia.org/wiki/Five_Ws)